Current Project Descriptions

 Life Interrupted: Family Routines and Youth Well-Being during the COVID-19 Pandemic

-The Activity Matters Lab is investigating how the COVID-19 pandemic has influenced daily routines and structure in families.
+The Activity Matters Lab investigated how the COVID-19 pandemic influenced daily routines and structure in families.
 In May of 2020, we launched a study utilizing Amazon Mechanical Turk to understand the impact of this unprecedented event on family’s behavioral routines and how those routines influence child and family well-being.
 Parents answered a series of questions related to demographic information, household routines, COVID-19 related stressors as well as family functioning and children’s physical and psychological well-being.
 In May of 2021, we completed a second study to follow up with these same families.
-Data from the first round of the study was recently published in the Journal of Child and Family Studies and presented at conferences including the Society of Behavioral Medicine Annual Meeting and the Midwestern Psychological Association annual conference.
+Data from the first round of the study was published in the Journal of Child and Family Studies and presented at conferences including the Society of Behavioral Medicine Annual Meeting and the Midwestern Psychological Association annual conference.

 Although the causes of obesity are multifaceted, regular consumption of energy dense, nutrient poor food likely contributes to the problem.
 As such, the widespread marketing of such food is a growing concern.
 Recent estimates suggest that the food industry spends close to $2 billion each year on marketing to young people alone, mostly for foods that are high in fat, sugar, and sodium.
 Although research suggests that exposure to unhealthy food marketing is associated with greater consumption of unhealthy foods, one popular argument is that individuals should resist such advertising by exercising more personal responsibility over what they eat.
 However, what if resisting unhealthy food advertising actually impacts an individual’s ability to self-regulate?
 The FOOD CUES study sought to answer this question.
 In collaboration with Dr. Becky Silton’s WELL lab, the FOOD CUES study investigated the impact that unhealthy food commercials had on self-regulation in a young adult population via a lab-based study.
 FOOD CUES was a multi-method study using both EEG and neuropsychological measures to measure self-regulation.
 We were also interested in how individual differences (e.g., engaging in disordered eating) are associated with response to commercials.
 We are currently cleaning and analyzing data collected from this study, which completed data collection in 2019.